Federated Data-Efficient Instruction Tuning for Large Language Models: Approach

-Although \app reduces the number of data samples significantly by retaining only one sample from each data group, it still requires forward propagation across all the local data with the LLM $\mathbf{w}$ needs to be tuned, which consumes a certain amount of time when applied to edge devices.
-Motivated by studies on retrieval augmented generation (RAG) which can adopt a light-weight retrieval model to extract data features for a better efficiency \cite{fan2024survey}, we replace $\mathbf{w}$ by a language model with a smaller number of parameters, e.g., GPT-2 \cite{radford2019language}, to enhance \app's feature extraction efficiency.
+\paragraph{Efficiency} The efficiency of \app can be further improved by faster feature extraction, since it requires forward propagation across all the local data with the LLM $\mathbf{w}$.
+Motivated by studies on retrieval augmented generation which adopt a light-weight retrieval model to extract data features \cite{fan2024survey}, we use a smaller language model sharing Transformer architecture and and next-token prediction paradigm with $\mathbf{w}$ as a proxy to generate representations for each data, i.e., a small version of GPT-2 (about 124M parameters).
 We term this approach as \apppro.